InQBarna/statoscope/Sources/Statoscope/Documentation.docc/Articles/Overview-article.md

 # Overview

-Learn the main concepts in the Statoscope architecture, by examples
+Explore the core concepts of the Statoscope architecture through examples.

-## Statoscope basics
+## Statoscope Basics

-### The Statoscope Object
+### The Statostore Object

-It holds your application state, or a piece (a scope) of your application state.
+The `Statostore` object manages your application state, or a portion (scope) of it.

-It is a class object with
+It is a class object with the following components:

-* A When type (usually enum cases), which defines the events happening within your application scope.
+* A `When` type (typically an enum), which defines the events that occur within your application's scope.
-* Member variables which define the application/scope State.
-You should never modify these variables directly, instead the view (for example) should send a When instance to the scope object, and the scope object will implement the update method.
+* Member variables that represent the state of the application/scope.
+These variables should never be modified directly.
+Instead, the view or other components should send a `When` event to the scope, and the scope's `update` method will handle state changes.
-* A send method publicly available to forward events for scope processing
+* A public `send` method that forwards events for scope processing.
-* An internal update method that given the current state and the incoming When event updates the scope with a new state.
-It holds your scope’s business logic.
+* An internal `update` method that processes the current state and incoming `When` event, applying the business logic to produce a new state.

-The mentioned When events are resolved synchronously, so right after sending a When event, the state is correctly updated.
-If any other asynchronous action may take place, this will be triggered as a side effect: Effects from now on.
-Every triggered effect has an associated effect completion When definition, so a common asynchronous task adds a pair of When definitions to a scope: there’ll be one ‘When’ to start the effect and another ‘When’ to handle the completion.
+The `When` events are processed synchronously, meaning the state is updated immediately after sending an event.
+Asynchronous tasks, called **Effects**, are triggered as side effects.
+Each effect has a corresponding completion `When` event.
+Thus, a typical asynchronous task introduces two `When` events: one to start the effect and one to handle its completion.

-#### Asynchronous tasks
+#### Asynchronous Tasks

-The Statoscope is a class object (designed intentionally), so the lifespan of the object is used to define the lifespan of the ongoing effects.
-When the statoscope object is released, all these Effects are also canceled and released.
-So the statoscope object also defines the transient states that occur when launching asynchronous tasks.
-This implicit transient state can be accessed privately by:
+The `Statostore` object is intentionally designed as a class to manage the lifecycle of ongoing effects.
+When a `Statostore` instance is released, all associated effects are canceled.
+This ensures that the lifespan of the object defines the lifespan of the effects.

+For asynchronous tasks, the Statoscope object provides:

-* An enqueue method to trigger an asynchronous task during the update process.
+* An `enqueue` method to trigger asynchronous tasks during state updates.
-* A list of Ongoing Effects.
+* A list of ongoing effects.
-* The ability to cancel all effects by simply releasing the scope.
+* Automatic cancellation of effects upon releasing the scope.
-* A method to cancel specific ongoing effects
+* A method to cancel specific ongoing effects.

 ## State + When